Lethal injection: Potassium chloride

 Potassium is an electrolyte, 98% of which is intracellular.
 The 2% remaining outside the cell has great implications for cells that generate action potentials.
 Doctors prescribe potassium for patients when potassium levels in the blood are insufficient, called hypokalemia.
-The potassium can be given orally, which is the safest route; or it can be given intravenously, in which case strict rules and hospital protocols govern the rate at which it is given.
+The potassium can be given orally, which is the safest route, or it can be given intravenously, in which case strict rules and hospital protocols govern the rate at which it is given.

 The usual intravenous dose of 10–20 mEq per hour is given slowly since it takes time for the electrolyte to equilibrate into the cells.
-When used in state-sanctioned lethal injection, bolus potassium injection affects the electrical conduction of heart muscle and ultimately leads to cardiac arrest.
-The potassium bolus delivered for lethal injection causes a rapid onset of elevated extracellular potassium, also known as hyperkalemia, causing depolarization of the resting membrane potential of the heart muscle cells, particularly impacting the heart's pacemaker cells.
+When used in a state-sanctioned lethal injection, a bolus potassium injection affects the electrical conduction of heart muscle and ultimately leads to cardiac arrest.
+The potassium bolus used in lethal injection quickly raises the level of potassium outside the heart muscle cells, causing a condition called hyperkalemia, which disrupts the normal electrical activity of the heart, especially affecting the cells that control the heartbeat.
 However, potassium's effect on membrane potential is concentration dependent and ultimately occurs in two phases.
-Given the reference range for serum potassium is 3.5-5.5 mEq/L, concentrations up to 8 mEq/L shorten action potential duration and the refractory period due to an allosteric effect of potassium ions on potassium channels, leading to increased conduction velocity and subsequently quicker potassium efflux which contributes to quicker repolarization and the mentioned shortening of the refractory period.
-At approximately 8 mEq/L and beyond, the shortened refractory period and increased resting membrane potential diminishes the quantity of voltage-gated sodium channels ready to contribute to rapid phase 0 depolarization due to the inactivation gate requiring further repolarization to open back up.
-At potassium concentrations beyond 14mEq/L, enough sodium channels remain inactivated to no longer generate an action potential, ultimately leading to no heart beat.
+Given the reference range for serum potassium is 3.5-5.5 mEq/L, concentrations up to 8 mEq/L shorten action potential duration and the refractory period due to an allosteric effect of potassium ions on potassium channels, leading to increased conduction velocity and subsequently quicker potassium efflux, which contributes to quicker repolarization and the mentioned shortening of the refractory period.
+At approximately 8 mEq/L and beyond, the shortened refractory period and increased resting membrane potential diminish the quantity of voltage-gated sodium channels ready to contribute to rapid phase 0 depolarization due to the inactivation gate requiring further repolarization to open back up.
+At potassium concentrations beyond 14mEq/L, enough sodium channels remain inactivated to no longer generate an action potential, ultimately leading to no heartbeat.
 Heart potassium levels after lethal injection can reach 160.0 mEq/L.

 Depolarizing the muscle cell inhibits its ability to fire by reducing the available number of sodium channels (they are placed in an inactivated state).
 ECG changes vary depending on serum potassium concentrations and on the individual.
-Peaked T-waves signifying faster repolarization and potentially instances of early-repolarization and phase 2 re-entry (Brugada, Short QT, and Early-Repolarization Syndromes) are evident in the first phase of hyperkalemia.
+Peaked T-waves signifying faster repolarization and potentially instances of early repolarization and phase 2 re-entry (Brugada, Short QT, and Early-Repolarization Syndromes) are evident in the first phase of hyperkalemia.
 This progresses into a broadening and lengthening of the P wave and PR interval, then eventually disappearance of the P wave, widening of the QRS complex, and finally, asystole.
 This process can occur in the span of 30 to 60 seconds, but there have been cases of 'botched' procedures, leading to one inmate gasping for air for approximately 10 to 13 minutes.